rsdoiel/antenna/planet.md

 ---

-## Thousands take part in VHI Women's Mini Marathon
+## Thousands take to streets for VHI Women's Mini Marathon

 date: 2025-06-01, from: RTÉ News

-Tens of thousands of women have taken part in this year's VHI women's Mini Marathon in Dublin.
+Tens of thousands of women have taken part in this year's VHI Women's Mini Marathon in Dublin.

 <br>